News / When to Hold Back vs. Sell: Making Smart Decisi...

 When to Hold Back vs. Sell: Making Smart Decisions About Your Hatchlings

-Here's a framework for making holdback decisions that actually serve your breeding program.
+Here's a framework for making holdback decisions that serve your breeding program.

 The Wrong Way to Decide